bhuvaneshwari-nagarajan/Sample-Portfolio-Model/README.md

 # 🌐 Personal Portfolio Website

-This is my personal portfolio website built using **HTML, CSS, and JavaScript**.
+This is my sample  portfolio website built using **HTML, CSS**.
 It showcases my skills, projects, and contact details in a clean and responsive design.

 ---